ocaml/dune/doc/foreign-code.rst

 ------------

-C/C++ source files may include header files in the same directory as the C/C++ source files or in the same directory group when using :ref:`include_subdirs`.
+C/C++ source files may include header files in the same directory as the C/C++ source files or in the same directory group when using :doc:`/reference/files/dune/include_subdirs`.

 The header files must have the ``.h`` extension.